wsc1/proposal/design/go2draft-contracts.md

 whether this is a parameterized type defined (uselessly) as `int` or whether it is an array type with `T` elements.

+NB(wsc): it might be nice to use squre brackets for function type parameters and parens for type type parameters.

 ##### Why not use `F«T»`?

 We considered it but we couldn’t bring ourselves to require